I love the fresh start of a new year.

 Example #2: Feeling Courageous

-- No matter how many times I fail, I won’t stop showing up for myself.
+- No matter how many times I fail, I won’t quit.

 - I’m going to show myself what I’m capable of.